-Reading the Sample Trays
+Reading the Sample Trays for Total Coliform and E. coli

-The trays must incubate between 18 and 22 hours at 34.5 to 37 degrees C before reading.
-If you read the trays later than the 22-hour incubation time period, the results are not valid.
+The trays must incubate between 18 and 22 hours at 35 °C before reading.
+If you read the trays later than the 22 hour incubation time period, the results are not valid.